SharePoint/sp-dev-docs/docs/general-development/how-to-set-the-bing-maps-key-at-the-web-and-farm-level-in-sharepoint.md

 ### To set the Bing Maps key at the farm level using Windows PowerShell

-1. Log on to the SharePoint server as an administrator, and open the SharePoint 2013 Management Shell.
+1. Log on to the SharePoint server as an administrator, and open the SharePoint Management Shell.

 2. Execute the following command:

      `Set-SPBingMapsKey -BingKey "<Enter a valid Bing Maps key>"`

-    The Bing Maps key is now set at the farm level in SharePoint Server 2013.
+    The Bing Maps key is now set at the farm level in SharePoint.

     > **Note:**
       > When you use Windows PowerShell, the Bing Maps key can be set only at the farm level.
 If you want to set the Bing Maps key at the web level, you can set the key programmatically, as shown in the following section.